Government Rent

 Liability for Assessment of Government Rent

-In general, the following types of properties are liable for Government rent under the Government Rent (Assessment & Collection) Ordinance:
+In general, properties held under the following types of Government lease are liable for the Government rent under the Government Rent (Assessment & Collection) Ordinance (Cap.
+515):

 Responsibility for Payment of Government Rent